Chicken Puttanesca

 Instructions

 3. Sauté in a Skillet: Lightly season the chicken with some salt and black pepper.
-In a large 10-inch or 12-inch deep skillet, sauté the chicken in 2 tablespoons of extra virgin olive oil for 3 to 4 minutes per side, on moderate heat, until golden on both sides.
+In a large 10-inch or 12-inch deep skillet, sauté the chicken in 2 tablespoons of extra-virgin olive oil for 3 to 4 minutes per side, over moderate heat, until golden on both sides.
 Remove them and transfer them to a nearby plate.

 4. Make the Puttanesca Sauce: Add the garlic and sauté for 1 minute.
 Then pour the remaining EVOO into the skillet, about 2 tablespoons.
 Next, add the capers, olives, anchovies, and crushed red pepper flakes.
 Stir to infuse all the flavors, and use a wooden spoon to break up the anchovies as they melt.
 Add the wine and simmer for about 1 minute.
 Then pour in the pureed tomatoes.
 Simmer the sauce for about 5 minutes on low heat.

 5. Add Back the Sautéed Chicken: Add the chicken pieces to the puttanesca sauce.
 Scatter some freshly chopped parsley over the chicken.
-Turn the chicken to smother each piece into the sauce.
+Turn the chicken so each piece is submerged in the sauce.
 Cover with a lid, and simmer for an additional 5 to 8 minutes.
 Taste the sauce and adjust the seasonings to your preference, with salt or additional crushed red pepper flakes for additional heat.

 6. To Serve: Use a large spoon to transfer the chicken to a serving platter, and spoon all the puttanesca sauce over the chicken and serve.